vardhan1564/RoadAccidentAnalysis_QlikVIP/README.md

     a conclusion that summarizes the key findings and highlights their implications.
 Data stories can be told using a variety of media, such as reports, presentations, interactive visualizations and videos

+# All Rights Reserved to me
+        Do not Copy & Paste Any Content without Permission